PRE-ARRIVALS

 Supporting documents

 Originals (not photocopies) of the supporting documents for your visa application, plus evidence of finances used for your visa.
 These will be listed on your CAS Statement.
+You should also bring a copy of your insurance documents.

 Medication

-Any medication you need to take.
 Carry a letter (translated into English) from your doctor explaining what the medicine is and what it is for.
-Bring any prescriptions for glasses or contact lenses.

 Funds for the first two-weeks

-You will need funds for your arrival and first two weeks at College to cover books and taxis, most students will need around £100.
-If you are self-catered you will need around £250.
+You will need funds for your arrival and first two weeks at College to cover books and taxis, most students will need around £200.
+If you are self-catered you will need around £500.

 Parental consent form